Gainesville Domestic Violence Attorneys

-Whether you are a victim of domestic violence or accused falsely of committing an act of domestic violence, Georgia law provides protection.
-Coleman, Chambers & Rogers, LLP, represents hundreds of victims and those falsely accused of committing acts of domestic violence every year.
-We want you to recognize that you have options and access to the justice system, and that you have more strength and courage within you to help you fight back and win than you have ever realized.
+Whether you are a victim of domestic violence or accused of committing an act of domestic violence, Georgia law provides protection.
+Coleman, Chambers & Rogers, LLP, represents parties in domestic violence cases We want you to recognize that you have options and access to the justice system.
+When you come to us, we fight tirelessly to protect your rights.
+Through compassion and understanding, we will listen to your side of the story and advocate for you.

 The Benefits Of A Small Firm

 As a boutique law firm, we offer flexibility that many large firms cannot.
 We respond promptly to all your communications, especially if you or your children are in jeopardy.
 This allows us to act quickly to obtain orders of protection, if necessary.
-If you are on the other side and face false allegations of abuse, we jump into action to protect your rights.
+If you are on the other side and face allegations of abuse, we jump into action to protect your rights.

 Domestic Abuse: What To Know